 Construction and Developers

 Reviewing the insurance coverage provided by contractors and subcontractors to obtain verification of their coverages to make sure that work being performed does not expose the business to losses for which the business would be held responsible is a must.
 Failure to do so can add catastrophic costs to the project.
-Each construction project presents its own and sometimes unique exposures to loss, so it is crucial to know which exposures may be excluded and also secure insurance coverage for the appropriate level of risk.
-Often enough, inadequate insurance protection supplied by contactors or other parties to a developer lead to complex claims, where the developer may be held liable for its role in failing to ensure compliance with insurance requirements required by a lender.
-Further, special attention should be given to the obligations agreed within third party agreements for maintaining insurance requirements, monitoring third party compliance, and evidencing coverage to protect the developer.
-Therefore, developers must ensure that third party insurance policies include coverage for both construction defects for ongoing and completed construction.
+Each construction project presents its own, and usually unique, exposures to loss, so it is crucial to identify those exposures to loss, especially when they are unique to the project, and therefore secure insurance coverage for the appropriate level of risk.
+Often enough, inadequate insurance protection supplied by contractors or other parties to a developer leads to complex claims, where the developer may be held liable for its role in failing to ensure compliance with insurance requirements required by a lender.
+Further, special attention should be given to the obligations delineated in third-party agreements for maintaining insurance requirements, monitoring third-party compliance and evidencing coverage to protect the developer or owner.
+Therefore, developers must ensure that third-party insurance policies, where available, include coverage for both construction defects for ongoing and completed construction.

-Specific insurance requirements should be established and monitored an on ongoing basis, by designating a key person within the client’s organization to communicate with ICA, for addressing uncovered exposures to loss and to provide updated information to ICA for maintaining underwriting compliance, when applicable.
-ICA provides specialized services for the construction industry, including management of their Third Party Insurance Requirements and maintaining lender compliance through ICA’s Loan Support Service, which construction clients have found essential to support their regular operations.
+Specific insurance requirements should be established and monitored on an ongoing basis by designating a key person within the Client’s organization to implement and manage a Certificate of Insurance program.
+Furthermore, by communicating with ICA, this person can address possible uncovered exposures by continually providing updated information to ICA to help in the determination of whether these other exposures to loss are in fact properly addressed.
+ICA provides specialized services for the construction industry that include Certificate of Insurance Program Management and Third-Party Claims Management, among other services germane to ICA’s construction industry Clients who have found such Services essential to support their regular operations.

 The following testimonials from Construction Industry clients show how a strong risk management foundation allows ICA’s clients to build the business they know best: